dmckinnon/stitch/README.md

 - Finally, this step can be parallelised, and may be the easiest spot to do so.
 Every pixel can be computed independently of every other.
 Try to figure out the optimal method of parallelising this!
 I've given one solution in the code comments already.

 ## How to read the code
+I've included explanations and links above each major function, as well as the helper functions they use and the purpose each serves.
+I've also commented the code heavily.
+The way I read it is you go through main, and then dive into each component as it is used, and then back out to main, to retain context.

 ## Building and running
 I've included in the repo the .exe and the necessary dlls to just run this straight out of the box.
 It takes in two command-line arguments - the absolute paths of the two images, ordered left (first arg) and right (second arg) (the order shouldn't actually matter), and spits out panorama.jpg, which is the stitched image.
 If something fails, it prints error messages.